ollieclarke8787/hypergraph_ideals/README.md

 # Hypergraph Ideals
-Python module for working with polynomials, hypergraph ideals and s-polynomials.
+Python module for working with polynomials, hypergraph ideals and S-polynomials.

 ## Notes on running the code